HawgBeat - Pittman provides latest on KJ Jefferson's injury status

 Jefferson has been in all team meetings this week and was present for the Monday and Tuesday practices, though he did not participate.

-Pittman said if Jefferson practices Wednesday, he'll be on the plane for Saturday's game against Mississippi State.
+Pittman said if Jefferson practiced Wednesday, he would be on the plane for Saturday's game against Mississippi State.

 "We do have a rule that you have to participate in practice on Wednesday in order to travel to the game," Pittman said.
 "So that will check that box.
 So I can tell you he’s going to be on the plane, you know.
 Assuming that I don’t get from here that he’s not going to practice at all.

-Though the cut-off is Wednesday, the player does not have to be a full-participant, they just have to participate at some capacity during practice.
+Though the cut-off is Wednesday for an injured player, the player does not have to be a full-participant, they just have to participate at some capacity during practice.

 "To be honest with you, it just has everything to do with whether he’s going to travel or not," Pittman said.
 "They have to do something."